kezabelle/django-shouty-templates/README.rst

 +++++++++++++++++++++++++++++

 A ``tuple`` of ``2-tuple`` to prevent certain URLs and their output variables f rom shouting at you loudly.
-Useful forexisting projects or third-party apps which are less strict.
+Useful for existing projects or third-party apps which are less strict.

 By way of example, ``{% url "myurl" as my_var %}`` may be suppressed with::